-As a former collegiate baseball player who maintains an active passion for the game, he has personally devoted ample time and energy into these issues, and constantly strives to create pathways for others to do the same.
-Mr. Woolley is investing in the future and has offered a scholarship of $1,000 to any student in a post-secondary education seeking means to encourage sustainable and local health-initiatives in his or her own community.
+As a former collegiate baseball player who maintains an active passion for the game, he has personally devoted ample time and energy to these issues and constantly strives to create pathways for others to do the same.
+That is why Attorney Woolley has created the Healthy Communities Scholarship.
+Through this scholarship, he hopes to help students pursue their educational goals and lighten their financial burden.

 - Candidates must be in good academic standing and have a minimum cumulative GPA of 3.0 or above.

 - Eligible candidates must also be able to demonstrate their strong commitment to helping others and be able to describe personal examples of a time they have encouraged sustainable and local health-initiatives in their own community.

 To apply for this scholarship, interested candidates should provide the following:

 - Resume with updated contact information

 - A 500-word statement identifying the applicant and her or his past and future dedication to healthy communities and sustainable initiatives.
 The personal statement should make clear how the candidate would use his or her continued education to champion accessible health- and local-activities programs.

 - An up-to-date transcript from the applicant’s current institution of study.
 Unofficial transcripts are acceptable.
 (NOTE: first-year students are permitted to submit unofficial transcripts from their most recent institution attended along with unofficial documentation from their current school.)

 The deadline to apply for this scholarship is May 31, 2021.